Angelelz/SecurityTests/README.md

 - When you execute the app with a key that is not signed, it will automatically show all the passwords saved by KeePassWinHello plugin.

 - The option to use a different key name was used for testing purposes.

+# To build
+To build yourself, you just need to fix the reference of KeePass like you would in a KeePass plugin